-Nearly 100 more die from coronavirus in China, workers start to return to offices and factories
+Coronavirus cases outside China may be 'tip of the iceberg': WHO

 The death toll from the outbreak has now surpassed that of another coronavirus, Severe Acute Respiratory Syndrome (SARS), which brought a global epidemic in 2002/2003.

-The epidemic has caused huge disruptions in China with usually teeming cities becoming virtual ghost towns after Communist Party rulers ordered lockdowns, cancelled flights and closed factories and schools.
+Usually teeming cities have become virtual ghost towns after Communist Party rulers ordered lockdowns, canceled flights and closed factories and schools.

 Ten extra days had been added to the Lunar New Year holidays that had been due to finish at the end of January.
 But even on Monday, many workplaces remained closed and many people worked from home.

-Few commuters seen during the morning rush-hour on one of Beijing’s busiest subway lines.
+Few commuters were seen during the morning rush-hour on one of Beijing’s busiest subway lines.
 All were wearing masks.

-Jin Yang, who works in a department of China’s State Administration of Foreign Exchange, rode a bicycle to work instead of public transport.
-Staff were told to wear masks, avoid face-to-face meetings and the canteen was closed.

-Another employee surnamed Chen said the insurance company he worked for had barred people from taking public transport.

-“I usually take subways but this morning it cost me 200 yuan one way by cab,” he said.

-One Beijing government official, Zhang Gewho, said it would be be harder to curb the spread of the virus as people returned to work and efforts to combat it had entered a critical period.
+One Beijing government official, Zhang Gewho, said it would be harder to curb the spread of the virus as people returned to work.

 Hubei, the province of 60 million people that is the hardest hit by the outbreak, remains in virtual lockdown, with its train stations and airports shut and its roads sealed.